Hansa2000/Fiveband_equalizer/README.md

 - Rotary potentiometers for controlling gain in each frequency band.
 - Hardware implementation using analog circuitry.

+## Filter Design using FilterPro Desktop by Texas Instruments
+In the Analog Fiveband Equalizer Project, we have utilized the powerful capabilities of FilterPro, a software tool developed by Texas Instruments, to design a sophisticated set of analog filters.
+These filters are integral to the equalizer's ability to adjust audio signal gain across five distinct frequency bands, enabling users to achieve a personalized tonal balance that meets their preferences.

+FilterPro is an advanced tool tailored for engineers and enthusiasts working with analog filter design.
+Leveraging this software, we were able to design precise filters with calculated resistor and capacitor values that fulfill our specific frequency response requirements.

+Designed Filters for Five Frequency Bands
+The Analog Fiveband Equalizer incorporates five individual frequency bands, each designed to address specific audio frequency ranges.
+Here are the details of the designed filters:

+300 Hz Bandpass Filter:

+Frequency Range: 250 Hz to 350 Hz
+Filter Type: Butterworth Bandpass
+Design: Multiple Feedback Topology
+Resistor and Capacitor Values: Calculated using FilterPro 300 Hz - 1 kHz Bandpass Filter:

+Frequency Range: 300 Hz to 1 kHz
+Filter Type: Butterworth Bandpass
+Design: Multiple Feedback Topology
+Resistor and Capacitor Values: Calculated using FilterPro 1 kHz - 4 kHz Bandpass Filter:

+Frequency Range: 1 kHz to 4 kHz
+Filter Type: Butterworth Bandpass
+Design: Multiple Feedback Topology
+Resistor and Capacitor Values: Calculated using FilterPro 4 kHz - 10 kHz Bandpass Filter:

+Frequency Range: 4 kHz to 10 kHz
+Filter Type: Butterworth Bandpass
+Design: Multiple Feedback Topology
+Resistor and Capacitor Values: Calculated using FilterPro 10 kHz - 20 kHz Bandpass Filter:

+Frequency Range: 10 kHz to 20 kHz
+Filter Type: Butterworth Bandpass
+Design: Multiple Feedback Topology
+Resistor and Capacitor Values: Calculated using FilterPro Each of these filters employs a Bandpass configuration to isolate the desired frequency range while attenuating frequencies outside the passband.
+The Multiple Feedback Topology, in combination with the Butterworth filter type, ensures smooth frequency response and minimal phase distortion.

+By leveraging FilterPro's capabilities, we've been able to create precise and efficient analog filters that contribute to the enhanced audio customization offered by the Analog Fiveband Equalizer.

+This project showcases the synergy of modern software tools and analog circuit design principles to create a feature-rich and versatile audio enhancement solution.

 ## Project Structure

 - `filter designs/`: filter designs (with calculated resistor values) .